ApacheThunder/nitrohaxTWL/README.md

       * "/data/NitroHax/cheats.xml"
       * "/cheats.xml"
    2. If no file is found, browse for and select a file to open.
 5. Remove your media device if you want to.
+(Not applicable on DSi)
-6. Remove any card that is in Slot-1
+6. Remove any card that is in Slot-1 (Not applicable on DSi)
 7. Insert the DS game into Slot-1
+   (Not applicable on DSi.
+Program will wait for user to insert game if booted up with slot empty)
 8. Choose the cheats you want to enable.
    1. Some cheats are enabled by default and others may be always on.
 This is specified in the XML file.